Ulidtsoa01/TrendViewer/README.md

 - Value: total worth of all stock holdings and current cash for an account
 - Gain: money gained, equals the current value minus the original cash
 - Gain Percent: equals the gain divided by the original cash
-- SPY Percent: how much gain is invested in SPY, which is the ETF tracking S&P 500 index
 - Buy Climax: occurs when an up-trend ends on extremely high volume and narrow price spread <>(what number mean)
 - Sell Climax: occurs when a down-trend ends on extremely high volume and narrow price spread
 - Buy and Sell Limit: A limit order to buy or sell a security must be executed at a specific price or better.
 A buy limit order can only be executed lower or equal to the buy limit, and a sell limit order can only be executed above or equal to the sell limit.